-Many people will tell you how to make money trading stocks, but very few people will tell you how to lose it.
+Many people will tell you how to make money trading stocks.
+However, very few people will tell you how to lose it.
 This is because not many people want to lose money.
-However, it's also true that we often learn far more from our failures than we do from our successes, so I'm here to tell you all I know about losing money in the stock market so you don't make the same mistakes I made.
+But, it's also true that we often learn far more from our failures than we do from our successes.
+So I'm here to tell you all I know about losing money in the stock market.
+And hopefully, you don't make the same mistakes I made.

 It's true.
 I'm not afraid to admit it.
 The money I have put in the stock market that I have also tried to manage myself has largely disappeared.
 Most of that money vanished when the Internet bubble burst in the late 1990's.
-I put a little bit more back into the markets and built up a very small (and I mean very small) portfolio following a few guidelines and was quite proud of myself.
+I put a little bit more back into the markets and built up a very small (and I mean very small) portfolio.
+I followed a few guidelines and was quite proud of myself.
 Then recently, I got greedy again and watched all my hard work go up in smoke.
-That's one of the scary things about the stock market: you can do all the right things for years and years, then make one big mistake and POOF!, it's all gone.
+That's one of the scary things about the stock market.
+You can do all the right things for years and years, then make one big mistake and POOF!, it's all gone.

 One way to make your money disappear is to invest in companies with poor fundamentals.
 What do I mean by poor fundamentals?
-I mean companies that are heavily in debt, not making a lot of revenue; etc. These are all things you can research.
+I mean companies that are heavily in debt.
+That's one bad fundamental.
+Not generating a lot of revenue is another.
+These are all things you can research.
 This was the main lesson when the Internet bubble burst.
 Tons and tons of companies were severely overvalued.
 People were investing on potential.
-People were looking for that next Microsoft or that next Amazon and throwing their money wherever they could.
+People were looking for that next Microsoft or that next Amazon.
+They threw their money wherever they could.
 It eventually caught up to most of us.

-One of the things I really wish I had done was set profit goals to sell a stock and loss tolerances to sell as well.
+One of the things I really wish I had done was set profit goals.
+I also wish I had set loss tolerances to sell as well.
 In other words, if a stock gains 20%, you sell and take your profits.
 If a stock loses 20%, you sell and take your losses and move on.
 If I had done this, I would have a lot more money today than I have.
 There really are very few stocks like Google or Microsoft that just seem to go up and up and up.
 Most go up and down and more go way down than go way up.

 So now that you know a few ways to lose your money in the stock market, what kind of things have worked?
 Here are a few things I've done that have actually worked for me: